Haunted Apartment Stairwell That Loses One Floor a Year

 The stairwell does not collapse.

-It makes room.
+It makes space.

 One floor at a time.